mzlr/sau-net/README.md

 # SAU-Net

-This is the source code for the paper, *SAU-Net: A Universal Network for Cell Counting in 2D and 3D Microscopy Images* (under review) and this paper is an extended version of our prior work [*SAU-Net: A Universal Deep Network for Cell Counting*](https://dl.acm.org/citation.cfm?id=3342153).
+This is the source code for the paper, [*SAU-Net: A Unified Network for Cell Counting in 2D and 3D Microscopy Images*](https://ieeexplore.ieee.org/document/9456970) and this paper is an extended version of our prior work [*SAU-Net: A Universal Deep Network for Cell Counting*](https://dl.acm.org/citation.cfm?id=3342153).

 Our 2D U-Net implementation is based on https://github.com/jakeret/tf_unet.